 a.
 One-to-One Basis

-The applicant is met on a one-to-one basis by the deciding authority.
-The deciding authority could be a line manager, a management professional, or a Human Resource professional, depending on different requirements.
+In case the applicant is met on a one-to-one basis by the deciding authority.
+The deciding authority could be a line manager, a management professional, or an HR professional, depending on different requirements.

-This requires a meeting to be set up between the applicant and the deciding authority.
+Require to set up a meeting with Decision-maker and the applicant.
 They then talk about the reality of the role and the requirements of it.
 This gives the manager a chance to choose the candidate that they believe will fit well in the role.
-Apart from the person’s skills, their interpersonal relations, their ability to handle certain situations and their experience are checked.
+You can check a person’s skills as well as check interpersonal relations, ability to handle certain situations, and experience.

 b.
 Group Discussion

 Group discussion takes place in the presence of a board of directors, management, or a group of people.
 The candidates also appear for interviews in a group where a discussion is brought about on a certain topic given.
-The interviewers usually assess the communication skills, depth of knowledge, interaction, and initiatives as some of the parameters to shortlist the candidates.
+The interviewers not only assess the communication skills, depth of knowledge, interaction, and but also take initiative as some of the parameters to shortlist the candidates.

 c.
 Online Interviews